About the Study

 What's involved if I join?

 There’s never been an easier way to make a difference in the health of your family, friends and future generations.
 Begin by filling out the Ontario Health Study’s online questionnaire – it takes approximately 40 minutes to complete.
-Annual optional follow-up includes a yearly questionnaire on another area of health (such as mental health or diet and physical activity) and an annual questionnaire updating your health (totaling approximately 60 minutes a year to complete).
 The information you share will help researchers here and around the world to develop better strategies for the prevention and treatment of chronic diseases.
-Participants who have completed the baseline questionnaire may be invited to visit a Local Study Centre.
-If you choose to visit a Local Study Centre, you will spend approximately one hour and 45 minutes with Local Study Centre staff, who will collect physical measurements and a blood sample.
-For information on how your confidentiality is protected, visit Your Privacy.
+Participants who have completed the baseline questionnaire will be invited to provide a blood sample.
+The Study will periodically send participants follow-up questionnaires to follow their health as they age.